rarimo/worldid-integration-contracts/README.md

 ### Deployment

-Prior deployment create the `.env` file following the example provided in `.env.example` file.
+Prior deployment create the `.env` file following the example provided in `.env.example`.
 Also check out the required config in the `deploy/config/config.json` file.

 The config structure is the following: